flostenzel/backend-coding-challenge-django/app/README.md

     1. Get back to PM to make sure how search features are supposed to work (Union of tags vs. intersection of tags)
     2. Add docstrings/comments to all views, models, functions ..
-    3. Read and implement coding style of thermondo (eg. query params)
+    3. Read and implement coding style of thermondo (eg. usage query params vs filter_backends)
-    4. Remove all typing
+    4. Add test_model, test_serializer, ..
+    5. Introduce strict typing